 PRT measures the round trip of request/response cycles, however the peak will tell us what the longest cycle is at that point in the test.

 In the case where the average calculation may be sub-second, you may still not be troubled and just consider that there is no problem yet.
-But, when the ART and PRT start becoming comparable, that indicates that you undoubtedly will have a problem in your server Vietnam.
+But, when the ART and PRT start becoming comparable, that indicates that you undoubtedly will have a problem in your dedicated server VN.

 Generally, Peak Response Times shows that at least one of the resources is potentially problematic.
 It can reflect an anomaly in the app, or it can be due to “expensive” database queries…